 But if you don’t have customers, you can become a prominent member of another community.
 Forums, Facebook groups, and Reddit communities (called subreddits) are some of the fastest ways to build relationships in your industry.

 Building your own community is difficult, but the rewards can be massive.
-Reddit, Wikipedia, and Stack Exchange is largely built on the community they’ve created.
+Reddit, Wikipedia, and Stack Exchange are largely built on the community they’ve created.
 This is also one of the few ways to scale community marketing.

 Email marketing is often declared to have the highest ROI.
 Not only can you use it to find new customers, you can also use it to engage (activation), retain, upsell (revenue), and generate referrals.